rddaz2013/pantera/README.md

 pantera
 =======

-A toolbox for using and extending Cantera in Python.
+Pantera is a toolbox for using and extending Cantera in Python: [http://charlesreid1.github.io/pantera](http://charlesreid1.github.io/pantera)

 ## What is Cantera?